smaegol/PlasFlow/README.md

 ![PlasFlow Flowchart](https://github.com/smaegol/PlasFlow/blob/master/flowchart.png)

-All models tested and described in the manuscript can be found in the seperate repository: https://github.com/smaegol/PlasFlow_models
+All models tested and described in the manuscript can be found in the seperate repository: <https://github.com/smaegol/PlasFlow_models>

-Scripts used for the preparation of training dataset and for neural network training are available: https://github.com/smaegol/PlasFlow_processing
+Scripts used for the preparation of training dataset and for neural network training are available: <https://github.com/smaegol/PlasFlow_processing>

 ## TBD

 In next releases we plan to retrain models using the most recent TensorFlow release.
 During the development of PlasFlow there was a lot of changes in the TensorFlow library and the newest version is not compatible with models trained for TensorFlow.
 However, retraining requires signficant computational effort and recoding.
-As we want to include *Archaea* sequences (which are missed now) in the models, we plan to train new models with the latest TensorFlow version and release new version of PlasFlow at the beginning of 2018.
+As we want to include _Archaea_ sequences (which are missed now) in the models, we plan to train new models with the latest TensorFlow version and release new version of PlasFlow at the beginning of 2018.

+## Support

+Any issues connected with the PlasFlow should be addressed to Pawel Krawczyk (p.krawczyk (at) ibb.waw.pl).